databricks/spark-training/ampcamp/blinkdb.md

     3.6420454545454546 +/- 1.7610655103860877 (99% Confidence)
     Time taken: 3.407 seconds</span></pre>

     Also try computing the true average on the original table.
 You'll probably notice that the 99% confidence interval provided by BlinkDB doesn't cover the true answer.

 13. Let's investigate this a bit further.
-The kind of sampling supported in the Alpha release (simple random sampling) typically works poorly on data that contain large, important outliers.
+The kind of sampling supported in the Alpha release (simple random sampling) typically works poorly on data that contains large, important outliers.
 Let's check what the raw distribution of `page_views` looks like.
 (You can also try this on `wikistats_sample_cached`; percentiles on samples are not officially supported yet, but they work quite well!)

     <pre class="prettyprint lang-sql">
     blinkdb> select percentile_approx(page_views, array(0.01, 0.1, 0.3, 0.5, 0.7, 0.9, 0.99, 0.999))